Treborium/Coco/README.md

 coco rm [NAME]
 ```

-`[Name]` of course specifies the name of the prompt that you wish to be removed.
+`[Name]` of course specifies the name of the prompt that you wish to remove.
 To list the names of all available prompts use `coco ls`.

 If you wish to also delete the associated config file from your system add the `--delete-config` flag: